Get all the latest data for Zanzibar

 Is it a good time to buy a rental property in Zanzibar in 2026?

-As of early 2026, it is generally a good time to buy a rental property in Zanzibar if you target the right micro-market and underwrite conservatively, given the supportive combination of record tourism, stable rates, and constrained supply.
+As of 2026, it is a good time to buy a rental property in Zanzibar only if the property has clean documentation, realistic pricing and a clear rental market.

 If you want to know our latest analysis (results may differ from what you just read), you can read our assessment on whether now is a good time to buy a property in Zanzibar.